-We would like to thank the anonymous reviewers for their valuable feedback.
+We would like to thank the anonymous reviewers and our shepherd for their valuable feedback.
 Furthermore, we would like to thank Vedad Hadzic, Bettina Könighofer, and Roderick Bloem from Graz University of Technology for the initial discussion and Alphan Ulusoy from Google for the help with the implementation.